MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/authkit.md

 ---
-description: Authenticate via Moralis unity Authentication kit.
+description: Authenticate with Moralis unity Authentication kit.
 ---

-# 🎮 Moralis web3 Authentication

-### Moralis Auth Kit
+## Moralis Auth Kit

 - This is a kit used to simplify web3 authentication for the moralis unity sdk
 - It features drag and drop prefab that can be easily placed and configured in your project